aizaysi/nextjs-tailwind-ionic/README.md

 ## API Routes

 API Routes can be used but some minimal configuration is required.
-See [this discussion](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter/issues/4#issuecomment-754030049) for more information.

 ## Caveats